stefan-hoeck/idris2-digest/docs/Packages.md

 ### The `--build` and `--check` Commands

 Function `build` verifies Idris compatibility and prepares for compilation.
-It the checks if the `.ipkg` file describes an executable.
+It then checks if the `.ipkg` file describes an executable.
 If yes, it compiles it using `compileMain`.
 Either way, the `postbuild` hooks are run afterwards.